-This article is from TOS Vol. 2, No. 1.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 1.

 I begin with the murders of two daughters, from two different sets of parents, and ask: How did their mothers react to these crimes?